corydodt/Codado/README.md

   method matching a pattern
 - codado.fromdir: returns a function that gives paths from a particular location
 - codado.tx.Main: a Twisted Usage helper that creates a useful main() function
+- codado.dockerish: a docker event listener that integrates with the Twisted event loop and can automatically call handlers for events
 - codado.kleinish.tree: a decorator for klein @route methods that delegates into another class with a "subklein" of other routes

 - urltool: A command-line tool that dumps klein routes from a project, when the project is using kleinish.tree